akimi-yano/quantum-computing/README.md

 # quantum-computing

-Repository for quantum computing and Q# programming xD
+repository for quantum computing and Q# programming xD